bondiano/telega/README.md

 $ gleam run
 ```

-and it will echo all received text messages.
+And it will echo all received text messages.

-Congrats!
+Congratulations!
 You just wrote a Telegram bot :)

 ## Examples